Tang-1996/mobile/README.md

 > #### Important
 > If you have not already got `react-native` installed on your system, you will first need to do so using: `npm install -g react-native-cli`.

-> When running the Android project on a Mac, make sure you launch the Android Emulator before running `react-native run-android`.
+> When running the Android project on a Mac, make sure you launch the Android Emulator